 Talk across the Town appears centred on: Why was the new institute not being built on the gasometer site as promised by the Council during the consultation period?

-Why was the massive space that makes up the Keel Row not adjusted to make up what appears on face value to be no more than further education unit as surely that would be much more cost effective than demolition and rebuilding?
+Why was the massive space that makes up the Keel Row not adjusted to make up what appears on face value to be no more than a further education unit as surely that would be much more cost effective than demolition and rebuilding?

-One of the most common statements heard by the campaigners trying to have the remaining stores from the Keel Row relocated (project the Council has also failed to deliver on) so that residents of the town will still be able to buy clothes and shoes or digital services in the Town was that: ‘The County Council expect to force us to shop in Cramlington, but the best bus service we have from our town centre every few minutes, whisks us into Whitley Bay very rapidly indeed and we can get what we need in the shops there’.
+One of the most common statements heard by the campaigners trying to have the remaining stores from the Keel Row relocated (a project the Council has also failed to deliver on) so that residents of the town will still be able to buy clothes and shoes or digital services in the Town was that: ‘The County Council expect to force us to shop in Cramlington, but the best bus service we have from our town centre every few minutes, whisks us into Whitley Bay very rapidly indeed and we can get what we need in the shops there’.

 Our appeal is ‘Think again before it's too late and do not leave Blyth in the state you're getting Hexham into!’